mullvad/browser-extension/README.md

 ### **Developing**

-Run `npm run serve` to automatically rebuild the extension when changes are saved.
+Run `npm run dev` to automatically rebuild the extension when changes are saved.

-In another terminal, run `npm run start` to start a development instance of Firefox with the extension or `npm run debug` to also open the console in a separate window.
+In another terminal, run `npm run start` to start a development instance of Firefox with the extension ~~or `npm run debug` to also open the console in a separate window~~.
 The extension will automatically reload when changes are saved.

 The developer tools can be started by clicking on `This Firefox` in `about:debugging`, then